 Just as the other two Germans bent down to help their fallen comrades, a screeching roar erupted as the Panzer they were hiding behind exploded, hit by an anti-tank gun.

-I screamed for a medic as the German gunner stopped to reload and the four of us remaining stood up and chucked grenades behind the tank the machine gunner was reloading behind.
+I screamed for a medic as the German gunner stopped to reload and the four of us remaining stood up and chucked grenades behind the tank where the machine gunner was reloading.

 Two of the thrown grenades landed behind the tank and exploded, killing the machine gunner.
 The other two, though, landed short and landed on the tanks treads, blowing up shortly after and disabling the tank.

-We continued firing at the incoming German troops for the next couple hours until some relief soldiers came to uh, relieve us.
+We continued firing at the incoming German troops for the next couple hours until some relief soldiers came to well, relieve us.

-Anyway, Rommel’s pulled back now and setting up defensive positions, so we might have an actual chance of winning this battlle!
+Anyway, on to a happier subject.
+Rommel’s pulled back now and setting up defensive positions, so we might have an actual chance of winning this battlle!

 The Germans are laying mines down in front of the town, but other than that it’s really quiet.
 Our commander, Claude Auchinleck, ordered us to gear up for an assault tomorrow on the German defenses.
 I was looking back on some of my earlier entries and I noticed how it seemed that I made myself seem like it was easy for me to kill those Germans.
 Believe me, it wasn’t.
 But through the many battles I’ve been in, I’ve realized it’s kill or be killed, and that’s the way I look at it when I shoot at someone.